 Caspian Sunrise PLC (“the Company” or the “Group”) has adopted the QCA Corporate Governance Code (the “Code”).
 We set out below detailed explanations of how we seek to comply with each of the QCA’s 10 principles.

-We have identified three principal areas where we are not in full compliance:
+We have identified two principal areas where we are not in full compliance:

 - The first relates to the position of Executive Chairman, where best practice under the Code is for the Chairman to be non-executive.